Drakan: The Ancients' Gates: Reception

 The game received an aggregate score of 78/100 on Metacritic, based on 31 critic reviews.
 Tom Bramwell of Eurogamer gave the game a 4/10 score, praising the story, humor and combat, but he criticized the large amount of bugs and a lack of variety in gameplay.
 Doug Perry of IGN was more positive, giving it a 8.1/10 score; he praised the game for its expansive world and combat, while comparing it favorably to The Legend of Zelda: Ocarina of Time.
 Niel Harris of Electric Playground rated the game a 9.5 out of 10 for its attention to detail, soundscape, and clear focus on gameplay.
-Mike Laidlaw of Adrenaline Vault gave the gave an overall 4/5 score, but in his personal review, went more in depth with ratings related to Graphics, Sound FX, Difficulty, and much more.
+Reviewing for Yolk magazine, Renan Balanga bemoaned the loading times and the audiovisuals.
+He rated the game 2½ out of 5 stars.

 In its first two weeks the game sold more than 20,000 copies.
 Between both Drakan: Order of the Flame and Drakan: The Ancient Gates, 250,000 copies sold in total overall, as of 2011.